Austin 4th of July 2026

 Outdoor Activities

 Soak up plenty of Vitamin D during your long weekend!
 Bring your friends and a frisbee to Zilker Park.
 Pets are especially welcome.
-Or, lace up your hiking shoes to explore the Barton Creek Greenbelt, complete with hiking trails, a rope swing and plenty of scenic views.
+Or, lace up your hiking shoes to explore the Barton Creek Greenbelt, complete with hiking trails and plenty of scenic views.
 Run or stroll along the Ann and Roy Butler Hike and Bike Trail.
-The heart-of-the-city gem is green, gorgeous and flanked by Austin’s flourishing skyline.
+This heart-of-the-city gem is green, gorgeous and flanked by Austin’s flourishing skyline.

 Paddle board, canoe, kayak or cruise around our local lakes, catching some rays while getting a workout.
-Several rental shops are currently open on Lady Bird Lake, Lake Travis and Lake Austin, following capacity and sanitization guidelines including Live Love Paddle, the Rowing DockFloat On Boat Rentals and more.
+Several rental shops are open on Lady Bird Lake, Lake Travis and Lake Austin, including Live Love Paddle, the Rowing DockFloat On Boat Rentals and more.

-Sit back and let the captain do the driving on a Lady Bird Lake boat cruise from Lone Star Riverboat or Capital Cruises (both with limited offerings), complete with cityscape views and Austin landmark sightseeing.
+Sit back and let the captain do the driving on a Lady Bird Lake boat cruise from Lone Star Riverboat or Capital Cruises, complete with cityscape views and Austin landmark sightseeing.
 Or, watch 1.5 million Congress Avenue Bridge bats fly out near dusk on a sunset cruise.

 Drive out to the Hill Country for spectacular hikes, state parks and picnic spots.
-While swimming holes like Hamilton Pool Preserve and Jacob’s Well are currently closed for swimming (limited activities are available like hiking), spend the day at picture-perfect parks like Emma Long Metropolitan Park (reservations required), Reimers Ranch ParkLockhart State Park (reservations required) and more.
+Take a dip at popular swimming holes like Blue Hole (reservations required), Krause Springs and Hamilton Pool (see website for water access and reservation details), all just a short drive outside of the city.
+Or, spend the day at picture-perfect parks like Emma Long Metropolitan Park (reservations required), Reimers Ranch ParkLockhart State Park (reservations required) and more.

 Where to Stay in Austin for July 4th Weekend

-Make a long weekend out of the holiday and book a stay in a family-friendly resort, an elegant historic hotel or one of Austin’s funky boutiques.
+With the 4th of July landing on a Saturday this year, it's easy to extend your trip and enjoy the long holiday weekend.
+Book a stay in a family-friendly resort, at an elegant historic hotel or one of Austin’s funky boutique properties.
 Explore all of Austin’s lodging options and book your stay.